 If following your whiplash injury you were experiencing too much pain to go back to work then you can make a compensation claim for loss of earnings.
 This will compensate you for the amount of money you would have been paid had you been able to attend work as normal.

-Sometimes, following a whiplash injury, you are experiencing such severe pain and limited range of movement that you are unable to carry out daily tasks in your home.
+Sometimes, following a whiplash injury, you may experience such severe pain and limited range of movement that you are unable to carry out daily tasks in your home.
 If you have required help to complete these tasks then the person who acted as your carer may be able to make a claim for care costs.

 A whiplash injury affects the neck and is caused when the ligaments and tendons in this part of your body are stretched and twisted beyond a comfortable range of movement.
 This type of injury is normally caused by hard braking or a quick movement which jolts the neck and can cause the ligaments and muscles inside to tear.
 Depending on the severity of the tear, the symptoms you experience will range from mild to debilitating.
 The most serious cases of whiplash can even result in a permanent disability.